Matt Ryan Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Matchup vs. New Orleans

-- Ryan averaged 283 passing yards per game in 10 matchups against the Saints, 30.5 yards above his over/under for Sunday.
+- Ryan's 283 passing yards per game in 10 matchups against the Saints are 31.5 more yards than his over/under in Sunday's game.

-- Ryan recorded one touchdown pass nine times and multiple TDs six times against the Saints.
+- Ryan threw a touchdown pass nine times and multiple TDs in six of those contests against the Saints.

 - Note: Ryan's stats vs. Saints date back to 2016.

-- The 281.1 yards per game the Saints are allowing through the air makes them the NFL's 22nd-ranked pass defense.
+- The Saints have the NFL's 22nd-ranked pass defense this season, surrendering 281.1 yards per game through the air.

-- The Saints' defense is sixth in the NFL, conceding 1.4 passing touchdowns per game.
+- At 1.4 passing TDs conceded per game, the Saints defense is ranked sixth in the league.

 Recent Performances

+- In last week's outing against the Panthers, Ryan racked up 146 yards while completing 74.1% of his passes, while throwing one touchdown with two interceptions.

-- Ryan has put up 824 passing yards (274.7 ypg) on 78-of-112 with five touchdowns against three interceptions over his last three games.
+- Over his last three games, Ryan has put up 824 passing yards (274.7 per game) while completing 78 of 112 passes (69.6% completion percentage), with five touchdowns and three interceptions.

 Ryan's Atlanta Teammates